dheijl/swyh-rs/README.md

 - Sony AV streamers & Bravia TVs
 - Chromecast devices defined as an OpenHome or DLNA device in Bubble UPNP Server (thanks Bubblesoft for providing the necessary information!)
 - Sonos speaker using WAV format (thanks @Cunkers !)
-- Kef Wireless LS50 II
+- Kef Wireless LS50 II (thanks @Turbomortel via Twitter)
+- Xbox 360, using Foobar2000 and entering the strealing url in foo_upnp (thanks @instinctualjealousy)

 but will probably support any streamer that supports the OpenHome or AVTransport (DLNA) protocol.
 If a device supports both OpenHome and DLNA, the OpenHome endpoint is used, and the DLNA AVTransport endpoint is ignored.